 Smith has said that the 90-day program is designed to change our approach to eating and exercising by making lifestyle changes.
 You first "detoxify" by eating mainly fruits and vegetables for nine days, with no meat, bread, cheese, coffee, or alcohol allowed.
 During the "foundation" phase, which lasts three weeks, more foods appear on the permissible list and exercise is kicked up 10% to 15% above phase one.
 The four-week "construction" phase allows for an occasional treat, and exercise jumps 25% over phase two.
 Once dieters reach the lifetime "temple" phase, Smith claims they will have constructed a routine of good habits that will last a lifetime.

-While there may be some credibility to the "jump start" that dieters can get from an initial quick-loss phase of a Heart Association (AHA).regimen, most successful diet plans are designed for gradual weight loss and modified behavior, says Robert Eckel, MD, president of the American
+While there may be some credibility to the "jump start" that dieters can get from an initial quick-loss phase of a weight loss regimen, most successful diet plans are designed for gradual weight loss and modified behavior, says Robert Eckel, MD, president of the American Heart Association (AHA).

 "If you're healthy, a quick, short-term weight loss -- perhaps motivated by a special event, like a wedding or reunion -- is not likely to be harmful," says Eckel.
 "In the long run, however, most such plans are fairly extreme and hard to adhere to."